WHAT YOU SHOULD KNOW BEFORE AND DURING YOUR BANKRUPTCY CASE

 DO be entirely honest with your bankruptcy attorney.
-She can only represent you effectively (and ethically) if she knows all of the facts.
+They can only represent you effectively (and ethically) if they know all of the facts.
 Bankruptcy cases are filed in Federal court.
 Penalties for fraud can include a denial of discharge, criminal sanctions, and the loss of the right to claim exemptions.
 This is not to scare honest debtors from filing bankruptcy.
 Honesty and cooperation with the Trustee will avoid claims of fraud in your bankruptcy case.

 DO list all of your creditors in your schedules, even those which you intend to pay back (such as friends/family) and those you must pay (such as taxes or child support).

 DO complete the Bankruptcy Client Worksheet to the best of your ability.
-Your bankruptcy attorney is charging you a reasonable, flat fee based on the assumption that you will provide her with all the financial information needed and that she will not have to ask for it.
+Your bankruptcy attorney is charging you a reasonable, flat fee based on the assumption that you will provide them with all of the financial information needed and that they will not have to ask for it.

 DO adjust your tax withholdings.
 Tax refunds are part of the Bankruptcy Estate and can be requested by the Trustee if the refund is received before filing your Chapter 7 bankruptcy and is still in your possession at the time of filing.
 Refunds can also be lost if received after filing.
 Tax refunds can be requested by the Trustee during the course of the repayment plan in a Chapter 13 bankruptcy.
 Do not adjust to the point of owing a large refund.
 Contact our bankruptcy lawyers on how to properly spend-down a tax refund before filing.